Journeys: Discover Mexico - 9 Days

 Oaxaca

 Set off in the morning for a guided visit of the nearby UNESCO archaeological site of Monte Albán, one of Mesoamerica's most ancient cities.
 Founded around 500 B.C., Monte Alban was a Zapotec metropolis of pyramids, terraces and canals overlooking the city of Oaxaca and once served as the region's capital until eventually being abandoned and re-occupied into the 14th century.
-Enjoy a delicious typical lunch at a local restaurant, complete with a demonstration and tastings of mezcal, a unique local beverage made from the agave plant.
-After, continue to an artisan community to learn about Alebrijes, fantastical folk figurines carved from copal wood and then brightly painted.
+Continue to an artisan community for lunch and then learn about Alebrijes, fantastical folk figurines carved from copal wood and then brightly painted.
+Next, visit a mezcal cooperative for a demonstration and tastings of the unique local beverage made from the agave plant.
 Enjoy a free evening in Oaxaca to relax or head out for a night on the town.

 Day 8